 There are also other tools to get the most out of what you have.
 Nvidia offers DLSS in some titles to run at lower resolution but makes it look like it should, giving you more frames.
 However, that is limited to RTX cards and some titles.
 So AMD offers FSR without a card limit but is also limited to some games.
 But if you have an AMD GPU you can now enable RSR to use it in any game.

 Finally, if it’s only a single component and it’s not a massive performance difference, it usually won’t be a problem.
 Generally, the biggest concern will be the GPU, then the CPU, and possibly the amount of RAM you’re using.

 Utilizing comparisons, you can get a good idea of how large the gap between what you’re running and the recommended components are.
 However, if you’re still new to the scene, you should consider asking for advice before buying a game you might not be capable of running.

 At the end of the day, though, there are going to be scenarios where you simply can’t run a game with a satisfying level of performance.
 More recently, some modern titles may outright refuse to run if you have less than 6GB of RAM in your system, though these are typically few and far between.

 If you can’t run a game and you spent real money on it, we recommend getting a refund.
 Steam, UPlay, GOG, and Origin all offer full refunds in this scenario!
 Most brick-and-mortar retailers will offer this, too, but you’ll need to keep your receipt if you’re returning the game.

-If you’re interested in our PC builds, we also provide expected levels of performance in the most popular PC games in each of our build guides, with numbers for games like PUBG, Fortnite and more!
+If you’re interested in our PC builds, we also provide expected levels of performance in the most popular PC games in each of our build guides, with numbers for games like League of Legends, PUBG, Fortnite, Destiny 2, Overwatch, and more!